emanchado/narrows/README.md

 TODO
 ====

+* Add a JS confirmation thing to the publish button?
 * Create new narrations
 * Dashboard to see all narrations
 * Allow narrators to change password, and create more narrators